Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 ## References
 Barry, M., & Wilkinson, A. (2022).
 Employee voice, psychologisation and human resource management (HRM).
 Human Resource Management Journal, 32(3), 631-646.

+Badawy, P. J., & Schieman, S. (2021).
+Controlling or channeling demands?
+How schedule control influences the link between job pressure and the work-family interface.
+Work and Occupations, 48(3), 320-352.

 Budd, J. W. (2020).
 The psychologisation of employment relations, alternative models of the employment relationship, and the OB turn.
 Human Resource Management Journal, 30(1), 73-83.